01 The Body Reacts Before the Mind Can Intervene

 Scripture's Name For It

-"This is the judgment: the light has come into the world, and people loved the darkness rather than the light because their works were evil.
-For everyone who does wicked things hates the light and does not come to the light, lest his works should be exposed."
-John 3:19-20 (ESV)
+"This is the verdict: Light has come into the world, but people loved darkness instead of light because their deeds were evil.
+Everyone who does evil hates the light, and will not come into the light for fear that their deeds will be exposed."
+John 3:19-20

 The avoidance isn't primarily intellectual.
 It's existential.
 People loved the darkness not because they hadn't heard the argument.
 They loved it because light exposes.
 The fear isn't epistemic (what if I'm intellectually wrong?).
 It's existential (what if I'm exposed?).
 God's sovereignty exposes the illusion of autonomous choice that functions as a psychological shelter.